 Size of sequence number :

 A TCP sequence number is a four bytes value or 32 bits value.
 Value can be from 0 to 2^32 – 1 (4,294,967,295).
 After reaching the largest value, TCP will continue with the value zero.
 Looks that there can be a problem with having two packets with the same sequence numbers for a long duration session?
-But no, TCP window maximum size is 2^16 – 1.
-Means if sequence number has reached the limit of 2^32 – 1, means, sequence numbers from 0 to 2^16, has been already acknowledged.
+But no, the TCP window maximum size is 2^16 – 1.
+This means if the sequence number has reached the limit of 2^32 – 1, means, sequence numbers from 0 to 2^16, has been already acknowledged.

 Initial sequence number(ISN) in TCP :

 TCP initialize sequence number counters at the time of TCP connection establishment.
 Initialization values are called initial sequence numbers.
-As per TCP specification, the initial value needs not to be zero (it may be any random number).
+As per TCP specification, the initial value needs not be zero (it may be any random number).
 SYN is the first TCP segment from the client to the server in a three-way handshake, for the connection setup procedure.
-SYN segment has an SYN flag set in TCP header and a sequence number value.
+SYN segment has an SYN flag set in the TCP header and a sequence number value.
 SYN uses the first value of a sequence number, which is zero.

 If the server ready to accept the connection, there is a new SYN (from server to connection setup) and ACK (for received SYN from the client) from the server.
 Header flag bits are set for SYN and ACK in a TCP single segment.
 SYN has an initial sequence number from the server and the acknowledgment number has the next expecting sequence number from the client.